-Types of Payment Providers
+Types of Payment Processors

 When shopping for a payment processor, there are several different types of processors that you can choose to sign up with.

-Although they are all offering payment processing, there are pros and cons to the different providers that we will highlight in the section below.
+Although they are all offering payment processing, there are pros and cons that we will highlight in the section below.
 Different processors will be better suited for some industries and businesses over others, so it’s worth doing your research to see which provider is best for your business.
 Ultimately, all providers will let you accept credit cards, but understanding how they’re structured and who they might be partnering with to deliver their services can help you make an informed decision.

 The Bank Processors